AllenNeuralDynamics/aind-analysis-pipeline-template/README.md

 3. From the duplicated pipeline, duplicate the **`analysis_wrapper`** capsule. **Replace the example wrapper capsule with the duplicated one**
 4. Modify the duplicated analysis wrapper capsule - follow instructions in the readme for the wrapper. **Be sure to commit all changes**.
 [Analysis Wrapper Section](#analysis-wrapper)
 5. At the pipeline level - modify the necessary files - analysis parameters.json, query, etc. to reflect the wrapper and expected dispatch output.
 [Analysis Pipeline Input](#analysis-pipeline-input)
-6. Run the pipeline with relevat input arguments specified using app panel
+6. Run the pipeline with relevat input arguments specified

 ### Job Dispatcher
 The [job dispatch capsule](https://codeocean.allenneuraldynamics.org/capsule/9303168/tree).
 This capsule fetches information about data assets that the user wants to run analysis on.
 Input arguments in app panel are below: